helloManash/helloManash/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>This may sound strange but I had dreams as a kid of doing exactly what I ended up doing in my life.</h3 quote>
+<h3 quote align='center'>Any time I need to get a serious attitude adjustment, I put on one of their records, and there are examples there for all time to keep us honest and keep us reaching they'll never be eclipsed.</h3 quote>

 ---